How to apply

 - Transfer into Level 1

 This applies to candidates wishing to transfer after completing Level 1 of another University programme and also those holding a study offer at the University but who wish to change their Firm Choice programme to a Business School programme.
-Please see our Admissions Policy for further clarification.

 - Entry into Level 2